-As can be seen in Figure 2.2 there can be multiple VLRs one for each area in a network.
+As can be seen in Figure 2.2 there can be multiple VLRs, one for each area in a network.
 These registers can be seen as caches for data located in the HLR.
-Thus they are intended to reduce signalling between the MSC and the HLR.
-Each time a subscriber enters a new area that is serviced by a new MSC, data for this subscriber is transferred to the respective VLR from the HLR.
+They are intended to reduce signalling between the MSC and the HLR.
+Each time a subscriber enters a new area that is serviced by a new MSC, data for this subscriber is transferred to the respective VLR from the central HLR.
 Such data includes the IMSI and the MSISDN as well as information on which services are available to that particular subscriber.
-Additionally the subscriber is assigned a one-time IMSI called Temporary IMSI (TMSI) and information in which LA the MS was registered last is transmitted.
-In this way the regular IMSI is not used and can thus not be harvested by tapping into the radio channel.
-While it is possible to operate the VLR as a standalone entity, in most cases it is implemented as a software component of the individual MSC.
+Additionally, the subscriber is assigned a temporary replacement IMSI called Temporary IMSI (TMSI) and the LA in which the MS was registered last is transmitted.
+In this way, the regular IMSI is not used and as a result can not be harvested by tapping into the radio channel.
+While it is possible to operate the VLR as a standalone entity, in most cases it is implemented as a software component of the MSC [23].